amazon-archives/aws-developer-workshop/INSTRUCTIONS.md

 ```

 17. We are going to create a new API microservice in this project.
-Perform the following command in the terminal window at the bottom (labeled as _bash – &quot;ip-xx-xx-xx-xx&quot;):_
+Perform the following command in the terminal window at the bottom (labeled as bash - "ip-xx-xx-xx-xx")

 ```
 cd serverless-lab